gilbarbara/hooks/docs/useLatest.md

 # useLatest

 Get a ref with the most recent value.
-Returns a `React.MutableRefObject` with the same type as the input.

 ## Usage